cyfronet-fid/sat4envi/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Running `ng build --prod` may fail due to a bug in either angular-cli or openlayers: https://github.com/openlayers/openlayers/issues/8357.
+Makeshift fix is to remove `sideEffects` property from `node_modules/ol/package.json` as described in the github issue.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).